 Note that JBossWS-Native Webservice endpoints exposed via this action have direct access to the current JBossESB Message instance used to invoke this action's process(Message) method.
 It can access the current Message instance via the SOAPProcessor.getMessage() method and can change the Message instance via the SOAPProcessor.setMessage(Message) method.
-This means that JBossWS-Native Webservice endpoints exposed using this action are "ESB Message Aware".
+This means that JBossWS-Native Webservice endpoints exposed via this action are "ESB Message Aware".
+However, JBossWS-CXF Webservice endpoints are not "ESB Message Aware".